Deploy an agent for generative AI application

 {catalog_name}.{schema_name}.{model_name}_payload

-Raw JSON payloads
+Raw JSON request and response payloads

 Payload request logs